Amarja20/Deep-CNN-Image-Classifier-for-Chest-X-ray-Analysis/README.md

 # Motivation

-A Detailed analysis of Chest X-rays can assist in the early detection of various medical conditions, including respiratory diseases, cardiac issues, and most importantly, pulmonary abnormalities such as pneumonia or lung cancer.
+A Detailed analysis of Chest X-rays can assist in the early detection of various medical conditions, including respiratory diseases, cardiac issues, and most importantly, pulmonary abnormalities such as pneumonia.
 Early detection allows for prompt medical intervention, leading to better treatment outcomes and increased chances of recovery.
 In such a scenario, Image Classifier for Chest X-rays plays an important role in leveraging data analytics to optimize health care and improve the accuracy of medical dignostics.

 # Synopsis